ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

 ###  Monitoring and Troubleshooting

 Dive into Rancher's monitoring capabilities to gain real-time insights into the performance of your clusters and applications.
-Utilize logging features and diagnostic tools to troubleshoot issues promptly.
+Use logging features and diagnostic tools to troubleshoot issues promptly.
 Rancher's comprehensive monitoring suite ensures you can proactively address potential challenges.

 ### Regular Updates and Maintenance

 Stay informed about updates to Rancher and OVHcloud Manager Rancher Service features.
 Regularly check for new releases, security patches, and optimizations.
 This proactive approach ensures that your container orchestration environment remains secure, efficient, and aligned with the latest industry standards.